Oklahoma County TRIAD Unofficial Page

 Sunbeam Family Services Back-to-School Backpack Program....

-....2017 was a GREAT success thanks to all the great folks at Sunbeam and the volunteers from the OCPD, OCSO and TRIAD.
+2017 - 2021 were GREAT successes thanks to all the great folks at Sunbeam and the volunteers from the OCPD, OCSO and TRIAD.
 Here are some local news channel videos from the event:

 Sunbeam Family Services Christmas Gift Program for Grandparents Raising

-All the shopping and wrapping was done and the 2018 Christmas party was a great hit!!!!
+All the shopping and wrapping has been done for this year (2022)!, but we still have to wrap the gifts!!
 Many, MANY thanks to all the volunteers who helped out with this incredible effort - your efforts will put smiles on hundreds of childrens' faces this Christmas, children who might not otherwise have had presents to open.
-Special thanks to the volunteers from OG&E, OCPD, OCSO and all the wonderful TRIAD members.
-I also want to recognize Walmart's (I-40 & MacArthur) General Manager, Eric Elliot, and his wonderful staff for welcoming us and being so helpful and supportive with this effort and Walmart's charitable generosity - there is no way we could do this without your partnership year after year!!
+Special thanks to the volunteers from OG&E, BOK, OCPD, OCSO and all the wonderful TRIAD members and, of course, the amazing Sunbeam staff!
+I also want to recognize Walmart's (I-40 & MacArthur) General Manager, Eric Elliot, and his amazing staff for welcoming us and being so helpful and supportive with this effort and Walmart's charitable generosity - there is no way we could do this without your partnership year after year!!

-And an extra special thanks to Odessa Ross - watch this news story of her incredible efforts to knit hundreds of stocking caps EVER YEAR that are handed out to the children at the annual Christmas party.
+And an extra special thanks to Odessa Ross and her daughter, Pamala - watch this news story of their incredible efforts to knit hundreds of stocking caps EVERY YEAR that are handed out to the children at the annual Christmas party.

 OTHER UPCOMING COMMUNITY EVENTS FOR SENIORS: